 Now, where can you find blog ideas to write about?
 I usually start mine with Google Search by using the Alphabet Soup Technique.
 I like this method because it’s easy and it reflects what’s trending on the current searches.

-Look at what Google suggest for the ‘food pairing’ niche.
+Look at what Google suggests for the ‘food pairing’ niche.

 Here are other suggestions for the ‘wine for health’ niche.